SWADE General Rules

 Followers and Sidekick (Changed)

-If these are somehow acquired before the PC is Legendary (e.g., due to Born a Hero), they advance only once per rank until you hit Legendary, then they advance normally.
+If these are somehow acquired before the PC is Legendary (e.g., due to Born a Hero), they advance once for every two of your advances — until you hit Legendary, at which point they advance normally.

 - The Command Presence edge removes that last requirement, allowing you to advise even an unseen subordinate.